iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![MSE](Image/MSE.jpg)

-- Sum of the squared difference between actual and predicted values.
+- The average squared difference between actual and predicted values.
 - More sensitive towards outliers, hence affected/impacted by outliers.
 - MSE is not good for larger errors.
 It changes the units/scale of the predicted values.
 - MSE is expressed as squared units instead of natural data units.